YouTube Competitor Analysis: Reverse-Engineer Top Channels — YT SEO Architect

 Sort each competitor's videos by "Most Popular."
 Take their top 20.
 For each video, record: (a) the title, (b) the topic/category, (c) the thumbnail style (face or no face? text overlay? what colors?), (d) approximate view count.
 Look for patterns.
 Do their tutorial videos outperform their reviews?
 Do videos with numbers in the title get more views?
 Does a specific thumbnail style repeat across their top performers?

-You'll usually find that 3-4 topic clusters produce 80% of their views.
+You'll usually find that a small number of topic clusters tend to drive the majority of views.
 Those clusters are your content targets.

 Step 3: Extract and Analyze Their Tags

-Use a tag extraction tool on their top 5 videos.
+Use a tag extraction tool on their top videos.
 Copy the full tag list from each video into a spreadsheet.
 Highlight tags that appear across multiple videos — these are their core keyword targets.
 Then highlight tags that only appear once — these are experiments.
-The repeated tags are what they believe drives their traffic.
-The one-offs are what they're testing.
+The repeated tags are likely what they believe drives their traffic, while the one-offs are what they're testing.

 Now compare their tag list against what you'd naturally target.
 Where are the gaps?
 What keywords are they ranking for that you're not targeting at all?
 Those gaps are your immediate opportunities.